kyle-gonzales/cmsc134mp2-diez_gonzales_pulvera/README.md

 1. Create functions to implement RSA-OAEP
 2. Simulate the _encrypt-sign_ and _verify-decrypt_ schemes in the console
-3. Create an end-to-end encryption chat app to simulate a more realistic transmission of an encrypted message over an insecure channel
+3. Create an end-to-end encryption chat app to simulate a more realistic transmission of an encrypted message over an unsecured channel

 ### Implementing RSA-OAEP Functionality